Beck-DeYoung-NA/MVI_Sample_Prep/README.md

 This sheet is provided by OPs.
  - Copy the first two columns (`Original Field Name` & `Name`) from sheet *Instructions_DATE* in `MVI Qualtrics Instruction.xlsm` located in the ***From_OPs*** folder into this sheet.
  - Try not to override the column headers.
 R sets them back up, but try to keep them as they were in the template.
- - Removed the rows that say "Created Variables"

 1. *CV_Reporting_Names*

 This has previously been located in a file in the subdirectory: `Sample-Weighting/Sample File Append` of the main project directory (where the raw data comes from).
+Just copy and paste it in.

 1. *CV_Product_Codes*